Iced Caramel Macchiato

 1.5 cups cold milk or milk substitute

-caramel sauce — store bought, like Smucker’s in a bottle or Hershey’s in a squeeze bottle (look in the ice cream topping section of your grocery store); you can also make it at home (here’s an easy recipe)
+caramel sauce — store bought, like Ghirardelli if you’re fancy or Hershey’s in a squeeze bottle (look in the ice cream topping section of your grocery store); you can also make it at home (here’s an easy recipe)

 Brew the two HiLine Coffee Espresso Shots.
 Set the shots aside.
 This is one of the only recipes I’m committed to using hot espresso in an iced drink as the taste of freshly brewed espresso is superior to room temp espresso.